oldshensheep/ahk/README.md

 Used for AutoHotKey2

-you can download AutoHotKey2 there <https://www.autohotkey.com/>
+you can download AutoHotKey2 here <https://www.autohotkey.com/>